MS-crew/173OldSpawn/README.md

 ## 173 Spawn

-- **Spawn point change:** With this plugin, 173 will spawn at the old spawn point again.
+- **Spawn point change:** With this plugin, 173 will spawn at the old spawn point again(Light Contaiment Zone).

 ## Installation